X3Ld0R/CapX-Nederland-5G/Install & Admin_Guide.md

  - A server with Ubuntu 22.04
  - Git installed on the server
  - Sufficient permissions to execute scripts
+ - At least one Ethernet GbE or SFP+ interface

 # Step 1: Clone the Repository